 Glory days are, by definition, always numbered, however.
 Much like the Doctor’s incarnations.
 In 2010, Tennant’s 10 transformed into Matt Smith’s 11th Doc, and in 2013 Matt regenerated into Peter Capaldi’s 12.
 It was kind of fitting that the great Tom Baker should be the only iteration from the so-called Classic Series to have a starring role in 2013’s 50th anniversary special The Day of the Doctor, joining Smith and Tennant, whose portrayals of the Doc both owe a great debt to Baker’s introduction of the zany Doctor characterisation to the programme in the mid ’70s.
 My interest has just about remained but dipped.
 I still enjoy the show but not quite in the same way.
 Well, I moved to the other side of Planet Earth for starters.

 Casting Capaldi as the humanoid time-traveller was a brave and interesting choice.
 PC is a grand actor, a Bowie fan too (his initial costume being loosely, and economically, based on the tie-less monochromaticity of the Station To Station album cover, which portrays the Thin White one as the alien who just Fell To Earth) but the red-eyed wrinkly rocker reification of our favourite alien has lost fans and the public alike.
-And so it goes that Peter bows out at the end of the year, rumoured to be replaced by Kris Marshall.
+And so it goes that Peter bows out at the end of the year, rumoured to be replaced by a woman (The horror!
+The horror!).
 I’ll happily wager that part of the decline is the other PC – political correctness – that’s suffocated many of Stephen Moffat’s too-clever-clever-by-half scripts of recent years.